arbaldyga/simple-temperature-conventer/README.md

 # Simple temperature conventer
-A simple temperature program converts °C to °F and °F to °C.
+A simple temperature conversion program converts °C to °F and °F to °C.

 1. Input number.